 Hisearlier book, Informal Coalitions – Mastering the hidden dynamics or organizational change (Palrave Macmillan, 2007), deals with the hidden, messy and informal aspects of organisational change and the implications of these for leadership and management practice.

 Chris has also written a number of articles and papers on various aspects of leadership, change and organizational dynamics.

-More details on Informal Coalitions, and access to the various publications, can be found on the Books and Papers and Articles pages.
+More details on The Wiggly World of Organization and Informal Coalitions, as well as access to various other publications, can be found on the Books and Papers and Articles pages.
 We hope that you’ll find these interesting, thought-provoking and, above all, helpful in shaping your own practice.

 Walking Case Studies

-In reading the book and articles, therefore, you can benefit most if you similarly reflect on your own experiences of organizational life, when interacting with the ideas contained in them.
+In interacting with the ideas contained in the books and articles, therefore, you can benefit most if you similarly reflect on your own. lived experience of organizational life.